simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 .............................

-Parallel execution of the user code is only considered stable in SimGrid v3.7 and higher, and mostly for MSG simulations.
+Parallel execution of the user code is only considered stable in SimGrid v3.7 and higher, and mostly for S4U simulations.
 SMPI simulations may well fail in parallel mode.
 It is described in `INRIA RR-7653 <http://hal.inria.fr/inria-00602216/>`_.